What is the Difference Between NVR and DVR Systems?

 The coaxial cables connect the analog camera to the DVR system.
 The use of coaxial cable may not seem significant due to their limitations; however, ultimately data is transferred over this cable type.
 Coaxial cable does not support power supplying devices on the same line.
 Thus, another cable is needed to carry electrical signals, while the other cable carries data signals for video transmission.
 These cables are stiffer and wider than Ethernet cables, making installation a challenge.
 Also, audio is a limitation as the standard coaxial cable may not support audio transmission.

 DVR recorders heavily rely on AD encoders, which is responsible for processing the raw data streaming from the camera into viewable footage.
-Thus, every camera in this security system needs to be connected to both the recorder and a separate power source.
+Thus, every security camera system needs to be connected to both the recorder and a separate power source.

 Benefits of DVR Systems